Disability in Israel: Demographics

 In 2019, people with disabilities were 17% of the population of Israel.
-Adults from 18 to 64 years constituted 50% of the total, adults 65 years and older were 33%, and children 0-17 years old made up 17%.
+Adults from 18 to 64 years constituted 50% of the total, adults 65 years and older were 33%, and children 0–17 years old made up 17%.
 About 6% of working-age (20-64) people had significant difficulty with activities of daily living while some 10% had moderate disability.

 Disability rights

 Legislation and policy

 Israel signed the United Nations Convention on the Rights of Persons with Disabilities on 30 March 2007 and ratified it on 28 September 2012.

-The Equal Rights for Persons with Disabilities Law of 1998 was enacted to change previous welfare oriented legistion and social policies to a rights based regine in line with the social model of disability.
+The Equal Rights for Persons with Disabilities Law of 1998 was enacted to change previous welfare oriented legislation and social policies to a rights based regime in line with the social model of disability.
 The intent is to change the attitude towards people with disabilities and reducing the socioeconomic gaps between them and the rest of the population in the various spheres of life.
 This law and others also regulate disability pensions, accessibility, therapy, special education, sheltered workshops and assisted living.
 The Commission for Equal Rights of Persons with Disabilities was created in 2000 under the Ministry of Justice to oversee, promote and enforce disability rights legislation and policy.